DisMurr/MurrLab/SETUP_GUIDE.md

 ## 🎉 **Success!**

 When setup is complete, you should be able to:
-- ✅ Import ChatterboxTTS without errors
+- ✅ Import MurrTTS without errors
 - ✅ Generate audio files
 - ✅ Launch web interfaces
 - ✅ Use CLI tools